 A UDOT Project

-FINAL ALTERNATIVES SCREENING
+FINAL ALTERNATIVES SCREENING (2023)

 UDOT published the Final Alternatives Development and Screening Report on Jan.
 16, 2023.
 The final report contains the public comments received on the draft report and incorporates the updated Level 2 screening data for wetlands and Section 4(f) historic buildings, evaluates the Provo River Restoration Project as a Section 4(f) resource, and also shows a shift in the alignment of Alternatives WB3 and WB4 to minimize wetland impacts.

+Appendices A-J were included in the Draft Alternatives Development and Screening Report published on June 7, 2022 and have not changed.
 Appendices K-Q are new and include public and agency outreach and comments received during the alternative screening comment period that ran from June 7 to July 22, 2022.

-Alternative Screening Dashboards
+Alternative Screening Dashboards (2023)

-For detailed information and the opportunity to focus on impacts in specific areas, UDOT has developed two online dashboards that summarize the screening results and initial impacts analysis for Level 1 and Level 2 screening.
-The dashboards are best viewed on desktop or laptop computers.
+For detailed information and the opportunity to focus on impacts in specific areas, UDOT developed two online dashboards in 2023 that summarized the screening results and initial impacts analysis for Level 1 and Level 2 screening.
+These dashboards do not reflect the current screening effort from 2025.
+See Level 2 Re-Screening Dashboard above for the most current information.

-Level 1 Screening Dashboard
+Level 1 Screening Dashboard (2023)

 This dashboard shows screening criteria related to the purpose and need including projected travel times, queue lengths, traffic operations on Main Street, and more for each alternative.
 Select an alternative from the drop down list in the upper right corner to see potential impacts, click on the three bars to the right of the drop down to open a larger version of the map.

-Level 2 Screening Dashboard
+Level 2 Screening Dashboard (2023)

 This dashboard shows the updated Level 2 screening criteria based on the most recent field surveys and alignment shifts made between the draft and final screening reports.
 Level 2 screening criteria includes aquatic resources, Section 4(f) resources, property impacts, and costs.
 Select an alternative from the drop down list in the upper right corner to see potential impacts, click on the three bars to the right of the drop down to open a larger version of the map.

-DRAFT ALTERNATIVE SCREENING
+DRAFT ALTERNATIVE SCREENING (2022)

 UDOT published the Draft Alternative Development and Screening Report on June 7, 2022.
 The report details how the study team evaluated the 17 preliminary alternatives initially presented to the public and six new alternatives suggested by the public during the comment period held during Oct.
 2021 in a three-level screening process.
 Preliminary screening focused on technical feasibility, Level 1 screening focused on the purpose and need of the project, and Level 2 screening focused on initial impacts to key resources.
 Based on an evaluation of 23 alternatives, five alternatives on the west side passed the screening process and will be carried forward for detailed evaluation in the Draft EIS.